by By Saul McLeod published 2008, updated 2015

 3. Many people with psychological disorders, particularly depressive , anxiety , and sexual disorders have been found to display maladaptive assumptions and thoughts (Beck et al., 1983).

-4. Cognitive therapy has been very effective for treating depression, and moderately effective for anxiety problems.
+4. Cognitive therapy has been very effective for treating depression (Hollon & Beck, 1994), and moderately effective for anxiety problems (Beck, 1993).

 1. The precise role of cognitive processes is yet to be determined.
-The maladaptive cognitions seen in psychologically disturbed people could be a consequence rather than a cause.
+It is not clear whether faulty cognitions are a cause of the psychopathology or a consequence of it.